Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

-The Coachmen Cross Trek comes in at 25′ 1″ and you can tell from the picture alone that’s it pretty compact.
+The Coachmen Cross Trail comes in at 25′ 1″ and you can tell from the picture alone that’s it pretty compact.
 Enough so that some folks even insist on calling it a Class B+ RV but in reality, it’s a Class C through and through!

 The bathroom is honestly one of the best you can find in a small RV.
 The shower is spacious (for an RV) and feels pretty darn close to a real shower.
-While some folks might not like that it’s offset from the toilet I think it does a lot to make the overall RV feel more spacious.
+While some folks might not like that it’s offset from the toilet, I think it does a lot to make the overall RV feel more spacious.

-Overall, the Coachmen CrossTrek is a great small Class C right that gives you the feel of a bathroom in a much larger rig.
-The biggest downside for most will be the size of the bed…or rather the size of the space underneath the bed and the impact that has on the overall room.
+Finally, there’s the price.
+With an MSRP of around $90,000, there’s a good chance you can get a great price on a used model, making it one of the cheapest RV bathroom choices out there!
+Overall, the Coachmen CrossTrek is a great small Class C with the feel of a bathroom in a much larger rig.
+The biggest downside for most will be the size of the bed…or rather the size of the space underneath the bed, and the impact it has on the overall room in the camper.

 2. Winnebago Minnie Winnie 22R